skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 points: 15
 ```

-## Multiple Mutations
+## Multiple mutations

-Just like in queries, we can invoke multiple mutations and assign result into different variables.
+Just as in queries, we can invoke multiple mutations and assign the result into different variables.

-For an example, let's try to create two authors:
+As an example, let's try to create two authors:

 ~~~
 mutation {